For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Plan 2 loans

-Living in the UK, you would pay back 9% of anything you earn over £27,295 a year – you can see the full breakdown in our guide to Student Loan repayments.
+Living in the UK, you would pay back 9% of anything you earn over £27,295 per year.
+You can see the full breakdown in our guide to Student Loan repayments.

 If you fail to notify the SLC of your latest earnings, you'll be charged the 'fixed monthly repayment' instead.
-This also varies from country to country but can be over £280 a month – so it's wise to keep them updated.
+This also varies from country to country but can be over £520 per month – so it's wise to keep them updated.

 However, on a Plan 2 loan, your salary doesn't just affect how much you repay each month – it also has an impact on the rate of interest your loan accrues.

-While you're in the UK, your loan currently gains interest at 6.5% based on a market rate cap currently set by the government.
+While you're in the UK, your loan currently gains interest at between 4.3% and 7.3% depending on whether you're a graduate and, if so, how much you earn.

-Usually, the interest rate is set at RPI plus 3% while you are studying until you graduate and hit the lower income threshold of £27,295, from which point an extra percentage is added based on your income.
-When you hit the upper income threshold of £49,130, interest is capped at RPI plus 3%.
+Usually, the interest rate is set at RPI plus 3% while you are studying (currently 7.3%).
+Then, when you graduate and hit the lower income threshold of £28,471, an extra percentage is added based on your income.
+When you hit the upper-income threshold of £51,245, interest is capped at RPI plus 3%.

 The same system applies while you're living abroad, with the lower figure (the maximum salary for being charged RPI only) being the same as the repayment threshold, and the larger figure (the point at which you're charged the full RPI plus 3%) being an equivalent amount of the upper threshold in your new home country.